shuaibw/cse6302project/README.md

 ---
 ## 📄 Citation

-If you use this work, please cite:
+If you find this work useful, please consider citing our paper:

 ``` @inproceedings{fathallah2025accessguru,
   title={AccessGuru: Leveraging LLMs to Detect and Correct Web Accessibility Violations in HTML Code},